sbusso/Bear-Power-Pack/README.md

 ## Workflows
 * [Publish from Bear to WordPress on iOS](https://github.com/rovest/Bear-Power-Pack/blob/master/Publish%20from%20Bear%20to%20WordPress%20on%20iOS.md) – iOS
-	* publishes notes from Bear to WordPress
+	* Publishes notes from Bear to WordPress
 	* With images, tags, and feature image.
 * [Bear TOC](https://github.com/rovest/Bear-Power-Pack/blob/master/Bear%20TOC.md) – iOS
 	* Makes TOC in Bear Notes as bullet or num. list,